 - 1. Conditional Privilege: The Student's use of the district's access to the Internet is a privilege conditioned on the Student's abiding to this agreement.
 No student may use the district's access to the Internet unless the student and his/her parent or guardian have read and signed this agreement. - 2.
 Acceptable Use: The Student agrees that he/she will use the Districts Internet access for educational purposes only.
 In using the Internet, the student agrees to obey all federal and state laws and regulations.
 The student also agrees to abide by any Internet use rules instituted at the student's school or class, whether those rules are written or oral. - 3.
 Penalties for Improper Use: If the student violates this agreement and misuses the Internet, the student shall be subject to disciplinary action. - 4.
 "Misuse of the Districts access to the Internet" includes but is not limited to the following: - a.
 Using the internet for other than educational purposes; - b.
 Gaining intentional access or maintaining access to materials which are "harmful to minors" as defined by Arkansas law. - c.
 Using the internet for any illegal activity, including computer hacking and copyright or intellectual property law violations; - d.
 Making unauthorized copies of computer software; - e.
 Accessing "chat lines" unless authorized by the instructor for a class activity directly supervised by a staff member. - f.
 Using abusive or profane language in private messages on the system; or using the system to harass, insult, or verbally attack others. - g.
 Posting anonymous messages on the system; - h.
 Using encryption software; - i.
-Wasteful use of limited resources provided by the school including paper; - i.
+Wasteful use of limited resources provided by the school including paper; - j.
 Causing congestion of the network through lengthy downloads of files; - k.
-Vandalizing data of another user;

-- 1. Obtaining or sending information which could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; - m.
+Vandalizing data of another user; - 1.
+Obtaining or sending information which could be used to make destructive devices such as guns, weapons, bombs, explosives, or fireworks; - m.
 Gaining or attempting to gain unauthorized access to resources or files; - n.
 Identifying oneself with another person's name or password or using an account or password of another user without proper authorization; - o.
-Invading the privacy of individuals;
+Invading the privacy of individuals; - p.
+Divulging personally identifying information about himself/herself or anyone else either on the internet or in an email unless it is a necessary and integral part of the student's academic endeavor.
+Personally identifying information includes full names, address, and phone number. - q.
+Using the network for financial or commercial gain without district permission; - r.
+Theft or vandalism of data, equipment, or intellectual property; - s.
+Attempting to gain access or gaining access to student records, grades, or files;